NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-0.md

 ## First Steps

 Before you can get your hands dirty with building stuff with Frappe Framework, you need to have bench installed on your local machine.
 For using the no-code/low-code features, you can use a Frappe Cloud site, but if you want to build custom apps, you will need bench installed.
-Follow [this](https://frappeframework.com/docs/v14/user/en/installation) guide to install and setup bench on your site.
+Follow [this](https://frappeframework.com/docs/v14/user/en/installation) guide to install and setup bench on your machine.

 After you have installed the bench and created a new site, I would recommend you to start by exploring the following: